thomasalvatran/Import-Fidelity-orders-report-to-Tradervue/README.md

 Input file using csv Output file accordingly <br>
 Input file using Worksheet Output file csv since Tradervue only reads csv file format..<br>
 Both file mentioned in the PDF file please read it for more details.<br>
+Github can only read csv file for xlsx you need to download and read from Excel <br>